-This casserole has all low-carb and low-glycemic ingredients, and would be suitable for most low-carb eating plans and any phase of the South Beach Diet.
+This Low-Carb Turkey Casserole has all low-carb and low-glycemic ingredients, and would be suitable for most low-carb eating plans and any phase of the South Beach Diet.
 South Beach would recommend low-fat sour cream, low-fat mayo, and low-fat Mozzarella for this; other low-carb plans would prefer full fat.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.